alekseyl/niceql/README.md

 Right now gem detects only uppercased form of verbs with very simple indentation and parsing options.

 ## Customizing colors
-If your console support more colors or different schemes, or you prefer different colorization, then you can override ColorizeString methods.
-Current color are selected with dark and white console themes in mind, so niceql colorization works good for dark, and good enough for white.
+If your console support more colors or different schemes, or if you prefer different colorization, then you can override ColorizeString methods.
+Current colors are selected with dark and white console themes in mind, so a niceql colorization works good for dark, and good enough for white.

 ## Contributing